b4ckspace/node-ircbot/README.md

   <dt>!alarm MSG</dt>
   <dd>Shortcut: a.
 Broadcasts MSG in the local network.
-      Other services may display MSG on the LED-board or similar.<\dd>
+      Other services may display MSG on the LED-board or similar.</dd>
 </dl>

 ## Other features